unique-EJ/edj-work.gitlab.io/pages/mini-aac/index.md

 \-\-\-

 [To top](#top)\|Other things:<div id="other-concepts"></div>
-I have a plan of some things to do next.
+I have a plan of things to do next generally.
+Hello!
+I may not have much to say.
-Places to go - bedroom, out to shop, out to takeaway, to garden, to somewhere else.
+Places to go - back to bedroom at home, out(doors) to shop, out to takeaway, to the garden, to somewhere else.
+I can write some messages and I do choices of actions that interest me.
+I have more writing on my website at [https://einus.gitlab.io/](https://einus.gitlab.io/app-v1.9/#specific-URLs-are-optional-and-may-become-broken).